thehyve/ot-ui-apps/packages/data-metrics-plugin/README.md

 ```

 - The component will fetch the CSV files and display the metrics dashboard.
-- Place the metrics CSV files in your public directory or ensure the URLs are accessible from the client.
+- Place the metrics CSV files in your public directory.

 ## Components